Healthcare and pharmaceutical consultancy: An Overview

-The Healthcare and pharmaceutical sector face numerous supply chain challenges.
+The Healthcare industry and pharmaceutical sector now face numerous supply chain challenges.
 It’s a long list that includes:

-- A wide range of products sourced from many global locations and the associated cargo risk.
+- A wide range of products sourced from many different global locations.

 - Regulatory compliance across many different borders.